DrAhmedKheir/DrAhmedKheir/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on application of modeling and machine learning on food security and nutrition
+- 🔭 Developping hybrid modeling, RS and machine learning on agroforestry, food security and nutrition
-- 🌱 Next working on developing agroforestry modeling
+- 🌱 Developing agroforestry hybrid modeling (Hi-sAFe_ML)
 - 👯 Working now on coupling CMs, RS, and ML based cloud computing for yield gap analysis
 - Developping hybrid process-based machine learning agroforestry decision support tool
+- AI agent and LLM  in digital agriculture

 <!--
 **DrAhmedKheir/DrAhmedKheir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.